 Som reinforced with me that investors must focus on total return since while the distribution stream derived from bond ETFs are very real and rather nice (whether it is from Claymore, iShares or other financial institutions that are required to pay the coupons on ETF holdings) the distribution yield is only part of the story.
 “Investors need to understand that distribution yield is not the actual bond yield.”
 I understand it this way: the ETF doesn’t mature, the ETF holdings do.
 So, while bond distributions might be higher today (about 4.5%), total return (close to 2%) must account for bond prices, interest rates, holding periods and loses (or gains) incurred over time to maturity.
 With interest rates near rock bottom, bonds will fall in price between today and maturity as rates rise.
 This means you and I holding bond ETFs, while we get some fixed-income security we should expect a capital loss in our future.
 That makes sense – we bought the bond higher than it likely will be in the future.
 YTM counts both the coupon interest and the price change through to maturity and that’s why we should care about it.

-Som certainly has no disillusions himself when he made his final point with me: “yield to maturity and transparency of it, should always matter to bond investors.”
+Som certainly has no disillusions himself when he made this point with me: “yield to maturity and transparency of it, should always matter to bond investors.”

 Getting back to my transaction, do I have any regrets knowing my true yield for CLF is closer to 2%?
 You might be surprised if I say no. Why?
 I wanted some short-term government bonds in my RRSP and I thought this product was great for it.
 Buy, set and forget.
 For comparative purposes, here are a couple yields for other widely held short-term bond ETFs in Canada, with and without government debt: